 Introduction to Double Pointer in C

-In the C programming language, we have seen what pointers are and what are they used for.
+In the C programming language, we have seen what pointers are and what they are used for.
 In C, a pointer means pointing directly to another variable.
 In general, Pointers are the variables that store the address of another variable.
-Whereas pointer to pointer which means a pointer stores the address of another pointer and this second pointer will be storing the address of the previous or first pointer which is also known as double-pointer in C. Therefore, double pointers are used when we want to store the address of the pointers.
+Whereas pointer to pointer which means a pointer stores the address of another pointer, and this second pointer will be storing the address of the previous or first pointer which is also known as double-pointer in C. Therefore, double pointers are used when we want to store the address of the pointers.
 Usually, pointers are used to access the address of the variables that we want to get the value or access it.

 How does Double Pointer work in C?

 In this article, we will see how to declare double-pointer with syntax and example, and also we will see how to use them in the C programming language.
 So let us start from the syntax.

 In the above syntax, we can see the variable pointer_var is prefixed with two stars (**), also known as the indirection operator (*) for declaring the double-pointer.

 So in general if the pointer is pointing to or referring to an object in memory then double-pointer is a pointer that would be pointing to or referring to another point where it is pointing to an object in memory.
 Let us see how this exactly works by below example and pictorial form:

 Below are the examples are mentioned:

 printf("\nThe address of the variable n is: %x\n", &n);